 The Red Wing Collectors Society Foundation is a national foundation dedicated to gathering historical information and items, presenting these to the public in informative ways, and preserving this cultural heritage specifically as these relate to the pottery industry that thrived in Red Wing, Minnesota.
 No other group has this as their primary mission.
 The Foundation also works to enhance the public’s knowledge and appreciation for pottery as an art form and an important part of American culture.
 The idea for the RWCS Foundation originated from the Vision Committee of the RWCS.
-A group of RWCS members formally established the Foundation in 2000.
-An independent, volunteer, eleven-member Board of Directors elects ten directors to staggered three-year terms.
+A special committee of RWCS members formally established the Foundation in 2000.
+An independent, volunteer, thirteen member Board of Directors elects twelve directors to staggered three-year terms.
 One Board position is allocated to the historian of the RWCS.
 The Foundation is recognized as a federal tax-exempt organization under section 501(c)(3) of the Internal Revenue Code.

 RWCS Foundation By-Laws